deone/nodejs-assignments/2/README.md

     ```json
     {
-        "Error": "User does not exist"
+        "Error": "User does not exist."
     }
     ```